FOR IMMEDIATE RELEASE

-WASHINGTON, DC, USA — RECONOMICS Institute today announced the first phase of its new RISING PLACES initiative, which provides towns, cities and counties with the tools they need to create inclusive, resilient economic growth.
+WASHINGTON, DC, USA — RECONOMICS Institute today announced the Pre-Launch phase of its new RISING PLACES initiative.
+With an emphasis on engaging entrepreneurs and local youth, it provides communities with the tools they need to create inclusive, resilient economic growth.
+This is the first technology specifically created to integrate the renewal of economic, social and environmental assets.

-Buying one of these regenerative ads makes the purchaser the local RISING PLACES Sponsor.
-This puts them at the heart of a brighter local future, generating 10 years of awareness and goodwill for their work.
-There’s only one RISING PLACES Sponsor per community, so this is a powerful opportunity for local leaders—elected, business, non-profit or citizen—to serve the public and boost their organization or career simultaneously.
+Being the Local RISING PLACES Benefactor puts them at the heart of a brighter local future, generating awareness and goodwill for their work.
+There’s only one RISING PLACES Benefactor per community, so this is a powerful opportunity for local leaders—elected, business, non-profit or citizen—to serve the public and boost their organization or career simultaneously.

 These new tools enable residents and local governments to easily cooperate with each other in making their community a magnet for public and private funding—and employers—to boost income and quality of life for all.